Maha TET 2019 English Question Paper & Answer Key (Set-B)

 Ans:- (1) state boarding school in New Zealand

-(20) Rutherford sat for scholarship test because.
+(20) Rutherford sat for the scholarship test because.

 (1) He was an outstanding student